RubenTmz/readme/README.md

-🚀 I’m a Junior Data Analyst
+🚀 I’m a Junior Data Analyst!

-📊 Data Analyst with hands-on experience in ETL processes, SQL databases and data visualization 📈 Focused on turning raw data into business insights and actionable KPIs 🧠 Background in Information Technologies with strong analytical and problem-solving skills ☁️ Experience working with AWS in data projects
+📊 Data Analyst with hands-on experience in ETL processes, SQL databases and data visualization.

+📈 Focused on turning raw data into business insights and actionable KPIs.

+🧠 Background in Information Technologies with strong analytical and problem-solving skills.

+☁️ Experience working with AWS in data projects.

-🤝 Open to junior roles, internships and startup collaboration
+🤝 Open to junior roles, internships and startup collaboration.

 🛠️ Languages